 It’s important to take a look at the performance of your actual PPC campaign, but nothing helps your budget more than organic traffic.
 You’re already pushing people to these pages, so it shouldn’t take much more of an effort to get them higher on search engines.
 Optimize your landing pages and any pertinent content for search engines and use plenty of relevant keywords.
 If you want maximum results with minimum effort, you can leverage an SEO link building strategy for a boost.

 Once you’ve attained a high position for a keyword that you are advertising for, you can remove that keyword from your Adgroup in order to save your marketing budget.

 Google cannot be ignored as a marketing platform, but plenty of studies have shown that Facebook provides a terrific return for only a minimal investment.
 Because Facebook has so much information at its fingertips, you can target visitors very precisely.
 Since it’s such a powerful mobile tool, you can drive results you might not be able to on Google, such as app downloads.

 Consider how much more cost-effective it is to retain a customer than it is to acquire a new one, taking a look at how you’re nurturing customers that convert is important.
 Using SMS software is a great way to do so with an incredible 95% open rate and extremely low cost per message sent.
 You can even feed your list with an online registration form, making it easy to maintain and build your SMS message list.

 Have you conducted a successful PPC audit that helped you run a more profitable campaign?
 Let us know how you were able to do it with a comment below!

-Sophorn Chhay is the marketing guy at Trumpia, the most complete SMS software with mass sms messaging, smart targeting and automation.
+Sophorn Chhay is the marketing guy at Trumpia, the complete SMS software with mass SMS messaging, smart targeting and automation.
 Jumpstart your business by grabbing your free copy of his powerful Mobile Marketing Success Kit.
 Watch Trumpia’s 5-Minute Demo on how to execute an effective mobile marketing strategy.